 Q. There’s no holes in it like other masks.
 Is it hard to breath in?

 A. Not at all.
 With six massive recessed vents in the nose cone the air spills over the top edge, flowing down and into the mask giving you more than enough air.
 And since the mask doesn’t form a tight seal around your face there are gaps for even more air to filter in down along the sides of the nose cone and under the chin.

 Q. Is it heavy?

 A. Nope.
-The Maul was designed to look like a demonic snow plow from hell but it weighs in at slightly under .4 lbs, less than the average paperback novel.
+The Maul was designed to look like a demonic snow plow from hell but it weighs in at roughly 6.4 ounces, about that of the average paperback novel.